-Since 1963, Cyprus has created a well established maritime centre with well founded infrastructure and services able to successfully meet the growing demands of a globalised shipping business.
+Since 1963, Cyprus has created a well established maritime center with well-founded infrastructure and services able to successfully meet the growing demands of a globalized shipping business.
 Today, the Cypriot maritime registry is one of the largest in the EU and worldwide.
-Moreover, Cyprus is the biggest third party ship management centre in the EU.
-In these challenging times Cyprus offers competitive advantages to the shipping market participants and will continue to play a prominent role as a leading shipping and ship management centre, and will successfully maintain and enhance even further its sound maritime infrastructure, business friendly tax regime, ship registration and tonnage tax rates.
+Moreover, Cyprus is the biggest third party ship management center in the EU.
+In these challenging times, Cyprus offers competitive advantages to the shipping market participants and will continue to play a prominent role as a leading shipping and ship management center, and will successfully maintain and enhance even further its sound maritime infrastructure, business friendly tax regime, ship registration, and tonnage tax rates.

 A dominant outlook at present is for Cyprus to export natural gas to Europe via an offshore subsea pipeline passing from Crete to the rest of Greece, connecting Cyprus’ natural gas to the rest of the existing pipelines.